moov2/doberman/README.md

         public Doberman()
             : base()
         {
-           Configuration.AddDirectorySave("/My/Upload/Directory/");
+           Configuration.CheckFileSave("/My/Upload/Directory/");
         }
     }

 ### Email Sending

-Checks to see if an email can be sent, if the email can be sent then the check is passed, otherwise it is a failure.
-Doberman will check the _mailSettings_ in the Web.config, if they are present then all that is required is a from email address & to email address then the check can be run.
-Without both of these the email check won't run.
+Checks to see if an email can be sent, if a connection can be established and a ready response is given from the SMTP server then the check is passed, otherwise it is deemed a failure.
+Doberman will check the _mailSettings_ in the Web.config, if they are present then a check is automatically performed.

 Here is what should be in the Web.config of your website.